 10 Tips for Successful Family Road Trips

-At age 98, my Grandma has been to all 50 states.
-My parents are sitting at 49 and I’m at 35.
-When the three of us get to talking about road trips, we have quite a few stories for sure!
+At age 98, my Grandma traveled to all 50 states.
+My parents are sitting at 49 and I’m at 38.
+When the three of us got to talking about road trips, we had quite a few stories for sure!

 Make a checklist